-Tara Moore of South Carolina was named the Distinguished Young Woman of America for 2016 during the 59th National Finals in Mobile, Alabama on June 25, 2016.
+Skye Bork of the District of Columbia was named the Distinguished Young Woman of America for 2017 during the 60th National Finals in Mobile, Alabama on July 1, 2017.

-Winning more than $55,000 in cash scholarships and a gold medallion, Tara is the program’s first national representative from South Carolina and will serve as the national representative of Distinguished Young Women throughout the year.
-She looks forward to her new adventures as the Distinguished Young Woman of America.
+Winning more than $35,000 in cash scholarships and a gold medallion, Skye will serve as the national representative of Distinguished Young Women throughout the year.

 · Is a Back-Country Skier (against the rules of ballet instructors!)

 · Her favorite music is Classical though she loves anything she can dance to

 · Her favorite subjects are math and social sciences

 · Her favorite guilty pleasure is french fries

 · Skye is an only child and her parents have VERY interesting histories!
 (Think Punk Rock and Civil Rights…)